 If the UE is configured with a PUCCH-SCell, uci-MuxWithDiffPrio is replaced by uci-MuxWithDiffPrioSecondaryPUCCHgroup for the secondary PUCCH group in this clause.

+If UEIRI is transmitted on a PUCCH, the procedure in this clause 6.3.1 applies by replacing SR with UEIRI in all the notations and texts, when applicable.